misterburton/framer-lvl-workshop/README.md

 ### Getting Started

-* Open Framer studio, and choose `File > New` From the top menu to create a new prototype.
-If you do not immediately see an iPhone 6s on the righthand side of the app, choose `Device > Apple iPhone 6s > iPhone 6s Silver`.
+* Open Framer studio, and choose `File > New` from the top menu to create a new prototype.
+* If you do not immediately see an iPhone 6s on the righthand side of the app, choose `Device > Apple iPhone 6s > iPhone 6s Silver`.
 	* _The color of your iPhone frame doesn't really natter, but I choose silver for its contrast w/ the phone's black screen)_
 * Choose `File > Save` and save the project as `day-one.framer` on your desktop.
 	* _Worth noting: saving your project creates a folder called `day-one.framer`, rather than an individual file.
 This folder can be dragged onto the Framer Studio icon to open, or opened from Framer's `File > Open` menu.)_